Menopause

 In addition to symptoms (hot flushes/flashes, night sweats, mood changes, arthralgia and vaginal dryness), the physical consequences of menopause include bone loss, increased central abdominal fat, and adverse changes in a woman's cholesterol profile and vascular function.
 These changes predispose postmenopausal women to increased risks of osteoporosis and bone fracture, and of cardio-metabolic disease (diabetes and cardiovascular disease).

-Menopause is usually a natural change.
-It can occur earlier in those who smoke tobacco.
-Other causes include surgery that removes both ovaries or some types of chemotherapy.
-At the physiological level, menopause happens because of a decrease in the ovaries' production of the hormones estrogen and progesterone.
-While typically not needed, a diagnosis of menopause can be confirmed by measuring hormone levels in the blood or urine.
-Menopause is the opposite of menarche, the time when a girl's periods start.
+Medical professionals often define menopause as having occurred when a woman has not had any menstrual bleeding for a year.
+It may also be defined by a decrease in hormone production by the ovaries.
+In those who have had surgery to remove their uterus but still have functioning ovaries, menopause is not considered to have yet occurred.
+Following the removal of the uterus, symptoms of menopause typically occur earlier.
+Iatrogenic menopause occurs when both ovaries are surgically removed (oophorectomy) along with the uterus for medical reasons.

-The primary indications for treatment of menopause are symptoms and prevention of bone loss.
+Medical treatment of menopause is primarily to ameliorate symptoms and prevent bone loss.
 Mild symptoms may be improved with treatment.
-With respect to hot flashes, avoiding smoking, caffeine, and alcohol is often recommended; sleeping naked in a cool room and using a fan may help.
+With respect to hot flashes, avoiding nicotine, caffeine, and alcohol is often recommended; sleeping naked in a cool room and using a fan may help.
 The most effective treatment for menopausal symptoms is menopausal hormone therapy (MHT).
-Non hormonal therapies for hot flashes include clonidine, gabapentin, or selective serotonin reuptake inhibitors.
-These will not improve symptoms such as joint pain or vaginal dryness which affect over 55% of women.
+Non-hormonal therapies for hot flashes include cognitive-behavioral therapy, clinical hypnosis, gabapentin, fezolinetant or selective serotonin reuptake inhibitors.
+These will not improve symptoms such as joint pain or vaginal dryness, which affect over 55% of women.
 Exercise may help with sleeping problems.
 Many of the concerns about the use of MHT raised by older studies are no longer considered barriers to MHT in healthy women.
 High-quality evidence for the effectiveness of alternative medicine has not been found.
-There is tentative evidence for the use of phytoestrogens for symptomatic treatment.

 Signs and symptoms

 During early menopause transition, the menstrual cycles remain regular but the interval between cycles begins to lengthen.
 Hormone levels begin to fluctuate.
 Ovulation may not occur with each cycle.

 The term menopause refers to a point in time that follows one year after the last menstruation.
-During the menopausal transition and after menopause, women can experience a wide range of symptoms.
+During the menopausal transition and after menopause, women can experience a range of symptoms.
 However, for women who enter the menopause transition without having regular menstrual cycles (due to prior surgery, other medical conditions or ongoing hormonal contraception) the menopause cannot be identified by bleeding patterns and is defined as the permanent loss of ovarian function.